NikushaKalatozi/MacOS-Big-Sur-Sharing-Host-VPN-with-Guest/README.md

 2. Network connection should be set to "Share with Mac".

-3. Works with .ovpn configs.
+3. Works with Tunnelblick and with other OpenVPN based VPNs.